List of The Sandman characters: Johanna Constantine

-After The Sandman

 In the Hellblazer Special: Lady Constantine graphic novel, an ancient evil refers to Johanna Constantine as 'the Constantine', the 'laughing magician', and the 'constant one', all titles that have been used (usually by other ancient evils) to describe John Constantine.
 The evil taunts her, saying "did you think to trick us with a new form?"
 There is the implication that throughout all times there have been recurring incarnations of Constantine who contain the spark of magic.
 In the story Johanna Constantine learns that "the Devil and the Wandering Jew" meet once every hundred years in a London pub; this meeting is actually between Dream and Hob Gadling, as she discovers when she interrupts the meeting.
 The story's conclusion shows Johanna Constantine inheriting a property she calls "Fawney Rig", after the con job wherein a gilded ring is sold as though it were solid gold, the implication being that she attained the property through trickery.
-This property was later owned by Roderick Burgess, the mage who captured Dream in the beginning of The Sandman story.
+This property was later owned by Roderick Burgess, the mage who captures Dream in the beginning of The Sandman.

 In her middle age, Johanna Constantine is charged by persons unknown with the key to a box containing the sigil of America, allegedly created by Destiny.
 This is stolen and hidden in the future by the wanderer, Mad Hettie.
-Hettie both blackmails ('I knows about you and the little Corsican') and bribes Johanna for her silence, promising her that she would live to age 99.
-This promise proves true, with Johanna dying at age 99 while getting out of her wheelchair when she hears the song of her old companion, Orpheus.
+Hettie both blackmails ("I knows about you and the little Corsican") and bribes Johanna for her silence, promising her that she would live to age 99.
+This promise proves true, with Johanna dying at age 99 while getting out of her wheelchair when she hears the song of her old companion Orpheus.

 Johanna is an ancestor of John Constantine, as revealed in the miniseries The Sandman Presents: Love Street.

 She is also mentioned in the Doctor Who novel The Man in the Velvet Mask, set in an alternate post-Revolutionary France.

+In the podcast, Johanna Constantine is voiced by Joanna Lumley.

-Jenna Coleman was cast as two versions of Johanna, one in the eighteenth-century and another in the present day in the TV adaptation of The Sandman where she's a occult detective just like John.
+Jenna Coleman was cast as two versions of Johanna in the TV adaptation of The Sandman: one in the eighteenth-century that encountered Dream and Hob Gadling and another in the present day where she is an occult detective just like John.
+In this show, Johanna serves the exact same role as John in the comics.
+Dream once saw into her nightmare regarding a previously botched exorcism that dragged her friend Astra Logue to Hell.

 John Constantine

-John Constantine is a con man and magician who accompanies Dream on a quest to find his pouch of sand.
+John Constantine is a con man and magician.
+He is a descendant of Johanna Constantine who accompanies Dream on a quest to find his pouch of sand.

 John Constantine has his own series, John Constantine: Hellblazer, which occasionally has guest appearances by Cain and Abel.
 He is also prominently featured in another series, Swamp Thing, from which he originated.